ragaeeb/das-js/content/blog/correct-methodology/index.md

 (Note: the iqaamah for Dhuhr prayer will be earlier @ 1:00pm to allow more time for the lecture)

 Location:
-Musalla As-Sahaba
+Muṣallá As-Ṣaḥāba

 (2835 Dumaurier Ave., Ramsey)

 This class is free for both brothers and sisters and we encourage you to benefit from this blessed knowledge and attend.
-Due to the small size of the Musalla, we ask you to please refrain from distracting others so we can all benefit from the lectures.
+Due to the small size of the Muṣallá, we ask you to please refrain from distracting others so we can all benefit from the lectures.

 Please pass on this message.

-Jazakumullahu khair.
+Jazākumullahu khair.

-Please note that this lecture will be broadcast, in-sha-Allah, at the following link:
+Please note that this lecture will be broadcast, in-shāʾ-Allāh, at the following link:

 MIXLR: